wehr-to/CCNA-Study-Guide/CDP-and-LLDP/notes.md

 | **IP Address of Neighbor**     | Management IP for reachability and troubleshooting                          |
 | **Scope**                      | Only discovers **directly connected Layer 2 neighbors** (not Layer 3 routes)|

+- Side note when configuring be aware of the differences of the Port ID and the local interface